Photograph courtesy of Rocky Mountain Power.

 Wyoming has among the lowest property taxes in the United States.
 In Carbon County, assessment ratios are currently 11.5% for industrial property and 9.5% for commercial and residential property.
 A complete explanation of how property tax is calculated is available from the Carbon County Commissioners.

-Carbon County has a total of 438 businesses.
-The majority of jobs are within the Accommodation and Food Services, Retail, Health Care and Social Services, and Education industries.
+Carbon County has a total of 458 businesses.
+The majority of jobs are within the Public Administration, Accommodation and Food Services, Education and Health Care and Social Services industries.
 Wyoming Department of Workforce Services can assist with employment and training needs.

-There are 47 healthcare establishments in Carbon County.
-Memorial Hospital of Carbon County is the largest employer with a 25-bed critical access hospital located in Rawlins and satellite clinics in Rawlins, Saratoga, and Hanna.
+There are a variety of specilized clinics and services for individuals and families in Carbon County.
+Memorial Hospital of Carbon County is the largest employer with a 25-bed critical access hospital located in Rawlins and satellite clinics in Rawlins and Saratoga.

-The North Platte Valley Medical Center, to be completed in 2023, will provide another 25 beds for acute care and long-term care.
+The North Platte Valley Medical Center, located in Saratoga, provides another 25 beds for acute care and long-term care.
+In addition to a 24-hour emergency room, NPVMC offers advanced imaging, an inpatient pharmacy, high complexity laboratories and physical and occupational therapy facilities.

 The Carbon County Higher Education Center partners with Carbon County School District #1 and Western Wyoming Community College to offer college-level classes, basic adult education, vocational training, and community enrichment opportunities for all ages.